mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Monday, 14 July 2025
+## On Tuesday, 15 July 2025

-- The average temperature today is 13.25˚C,
+- The average temperature today is 14.27˚C,
-- With highs of 13.25˚C and lows of 13.25˚C,
+- With highs of 14.28˚C and lows of 13.25˚C,
-- It may feel like 12.64˚C with clear sky
+- It may feel like 13.68˚C with broken clouds
-- The wind speed is 3.9m/s and visibility is 10000m
+- The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1015hPa and humidity is 77%
+- The pressure is 1014hPa and humidity is 74%
 - The sun will rise at 04:06 and set at 20:21

 <!-- weather_marker ends -->